Aaravkumar7479/Find-my-shop/README.md

 # Find My Shop 🛍️

 **Find My Shop** is a web application that helps users discover and locate shops easily.
-It provides a simple and responsive interface where businesses can showcase their shops and  customers can explore and share shop details with friends by QR code or link.
+It provides a simple and responsive interface where businesses can showcase their shops, and  customers can explore and share shop details with friends via QR code or link.

 ---